Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.

-Additional disclosure: Donald van Deventer is long the Netflix bonds mentioned on the video.
+Additional disclosure: Donald van Deventer is long the Netflix bonds mentioned in the video.

 Daniel Shvartsman has no positions in any stocks/bonds mentioned.